openstreetmap/stateofthemap-2022/faq/index.md

 <h3 id="watch">How can I watch the talks?</h3>
 The talks from the main track and the academic track will be streamed.
 You'll find the link prominently displayed at the top of the SotM Homepage.

+<h3 id="interact">How can I check in advance if my browser is able to display the stream?</h3>
-The streams will be hosted on [streaming.media.ccc.de](https://streaming.media.ccc.de/).
-You can find some [additional information](https://streaming.media.ccc.de/about/#en) on their website.
+The streams will be hosted on [streaming.media.ccc.de](https://streaming.media.ccc.de/), you can find some [additional information](https://streaming.media.ccc.de/about/#en) on their website.

 <h3 id="interact">How can I interact with the speakers and other members of the audience?</h3>
 You can interact with the speakers by asking questions in the Question & Answer sessions.
 You can interact with others in the self-organized sessions and in the community channels.